Our first year homeschooling experience was not something I planned to write about, but I had so many thoughts that felt necessary to document.

 Books, like words, matter

-I should mention here that our oldest two kids are still in public school, and we are at peace with that decision.
+I should mention here that our oldest two kids are still in public school (for now), and we are at peace with that decision.
 But ouch, those book fairs have made me depressed for years.

 It seems the push has been to encourage kids to read whatever they want to read, for the sake of reading.